-In order to receive accommodation, each term, students will submit a Semester Request for faculty notification forms through the AAO online system Accommodate.
+To receive accommodations each fall, spring, and summer semesters, students will submit a Semester Request for faculty notification forms through the AAO online system Accommodate.
 Students are required to meet with each professor (during office hours or by appointment) in a timely manner to discuss implementation of accommodations.
 Students receiving accommodation for the administration of exams will receive instructions from the course faculty as to the time and location for their exam if different than class time.

-NOTE - Disability accommodation and/or status are confidential and not reflected on academic transcripts.

-Students with a history of a disability, perceived as having a disability or with a current disability who do not wish to use academic accommodations are also strongly encouraged to complete the verification process with the Access Office.
+NOTE: Disability accommodation or status are confidential and are not reflected on academic transcripts.
+Students with a history of a disability, perceived as having a disability, or with a current disability who do not wish to use academic accommodations are also strongly encouraged to complete the verification process with the Access Office.
 Students must request accommodation in a timely manner to receive accommodations in a timely manner.
-Please know accommodation is not retroactive. "
+Please know accommodations are not retroactive.

-Website: https://access.mercer.edu, Email: access@mercer.edu, Phone: Macon (main office) 478-301-2810 and Atlanta 678-547-6823.
+Website: https://access.mercer.edu Email: access@mercer.edu Phone: Macon (main office) 478-301-2810 and Atlanta 678-547-6823.

-X. Health and Safety Standards
+Y. Health and Safety Standards